-Analysis of "The Gift of the Magi" by O. Henry
+"The Gift of the Magi" Analysis and Themes

-Its not-to-be-missed ending has made it a favorite of many readers.
-If you haven't read the story yet, or don't know the ending, please don't spoil it for yourself.
+Its surprising ending has made it a favorite of many readers.
+If you haven't read the story yet or don't know the ending, please don't spoil it for yourself.
 At around 2,100 words, it offers a large payoff for a small time investment.

 This article contains: